 - Sexual conflicts and confusion begin to show as a result of first time confrontations with different heterosexual standards and homosexuality.

 - Long-distance relationships become increasingly difficult.
+October or during Thanksgiving break are common times some relationships end.

 - Students sign up for spring semester classes, which often allows more flexibility than in fall schedules created during summer orientation.